Dental Implants in Matthews, NC

 Leaving a missing tooth untreated can cause oral health problems that can be detrimental to your other teeth, such as infections or periodontal disease.
 Removable dentures may cost less initially, but the cost to repair larger problems such as bone or gum loss can be more expensive down the line.
 You must also replace dentures every 5 to 10 years, and they don’t maintain jaw bone integrity.

 Dental implants are designed to last a lifetime and they have a high success rate.
 They’re versatile, durable, and protect your oral health for years to come.
-Oral surgeons undergo specialized training to place dental implants, and the team at Carolinas Center for Dental Implants is a dedicated team of experts you can trust.
+Oral surgeons undergo specialized training to place dental implants, and the team at Carolinas Center for Oral & Facial Surgery is a dedicated team of experts you can trust.

 Frequently Asked Questions: Dental Implants